MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 ### Change the logo size

+By default, the logo added is of the medium size.
+You can change its size to either small or large.
+When you add a logo, the text alignment is adjusted accordingly.

 <!-- what's the pixel size of small, medium, and large?
 Do we need to mention? -->

+1. Hover over the logo to see the toolbar.

+2. Select **Medium** and then select the logo size from the list.

 ### Change the logo alignment

+You can change the alignment of logo in the combination of the horizontal and vertical alignments.
+In horizontal alignment, you can choose the logo to be either left, center, or right aligned.
+In vertical alignment, you choose the logo to be either top, middle, or bottom aligned.
+So, you can align you can align the logo in nine different alignments.

+1. Hover over the logo to see the toolbar.

+2. From the alignment options, select an alignment combination.

 ### Replace the logo

+1. Hover over the logo to see the toolbar.

+2. Select the ellipsis button, and then select **Replace logo**.

+3. Find and select the logo by using your file browser.

 ### Add alt text to the logo

+Alt text (alternative text) allows screen readers to read a description of your image out loud.

+1. Hover over the logo to see the toolbar.

+2. Select the ellipsis button, and then select **Edit alt text**.

+3. In the **Edit alt text** dialog box, enter a description of the logo in the field provided.

+4. Select **Add**.

 ### Delete the logo

+1. Hover over the logo to see the toolbar.

+2. Select the ellipsis button, and then select **Delete**.